Skip to main content

 • Polyfills: Use @vitejs/plugin-legacy and configure your targets.
 See example.

-To use your design system package in Figma Make, you need to publish the package either publicly or privately (organization and enterprise plans only).
+To use your design system package in a Make kit, you need to publish the package either publicly or privately (organization and enterprise plans only).

 Publish a public package